Academic Mode

 Academic tone has specific, measurable features: formal register (no contractions, no colloquialisms), hedging language ("suggests" rather than "proves," "may indicate" rather than "shows"), objective voice (avoiding emotive or loaded terms), and discipline-appropriate vocabulary.

-The Improve Academic Tone tool eliminates casual language like "a lot of," "things," "stuff," "really," and "basically."
-It strengthens weak verbs ("shows that" → "demonstrates"), adds appropriate hedging to overconfident claims, and ensures consistent third-person perspective where the discipline expects it.
+The Citation & Tone Review flags casual language like "a lot of," "things," "stuff," "really," and "basically," weak verbs, missing hedging on overconfident claims, and inconsistent third-person perspective, each with the exact replacement text.

 The Anatomy of a Properly Structured Paper